 - i.
 Includes:

 - 1. Non-ferrous metals.

 - 2. Plastic and polymer-based products.

 - 3. Glass.

 - 4. Lumber.

 - 5. Drywall.

 - ii.
 Excludes:

 - 1. Items made primarily of Iron or Steel (must comply with above guidance).

 - 2. Manufactured Products (must comply with above guidance).

 - 3. Cement and cementitious materials.

 - 4. Aggregates such as stone, sand, or gravel.

 - 5. Aggregate binding agents/additives.

 - iii.
 To comply, all manufacturing processes must occur in the United States.

-- 10. Both the private side and public side of the water service will need to be lead-free prior to the City paying the LSLR Contractor.
+- 10. The entire water service will need to be lead-free prior to the City paying the LSLR Contractor.